esphome/esphome-docs/components/esp32_camera.rst

-    This camera board has insufficient cooling and will overheat over time, ESPHome does only activate the camera when Home Assistant requests an image, but the camera until can still heat up considerably for some boards.
+    This camera board has insufficient cooling and will overheat over time, ESPHome does only activate the camera when Home Assistant requests an image, but the camera unit can still heat up considerably for some boards.

     If the camera is not recognized after a reboot and the unit feels warm, try waiting for it to cool down and check again - if that still doesn't work try enabling the test pattern.